ejolly/pymer4/README.md

 - All model classes now have the ability to rank transform data prior to estimation, see the `rank` argument of their respective `.fit()` methods.
 - All methods/functions capable of parallelization now have their default `n_jobs` set to 1 (i.e. no default parallelization)
 - `Lm` can compute `hc1` and `hc2` robust standard errors now. `hc1` is the new default from `hc0`.
 - Automated testing on travis now pins specific r and r-package versions.
 This is because of recent changes to the `lme4` and other R packages which result in slightly different estimates that the associated `conda-forge` versions see [this issue](https://github.com/ejolly/pymer4/issues/37).
 Additionally obtaining references to elements via `rpy2` seems to have changed in some cases (e.g. recent version of `lsmeans` on `conda-forge`).
-If users are installing via option 1 and are running into issues, it's suggested they try the following installation command instead `conda install -c conda-forge r-base=3.4.1 r-lme4=1.1_13 r-lmertest=3.0_1 r-lsmeans=2.27_62 rpy2=2.9.4`
+If users are installing via option 1 and are running into issues, it's suggested they try the following installation command instead `conda install -c conda-forge r-base=3.6.1 r-lme4=1.1_21 r-lmertest=3.1_0 r-emmeans=1.3.5.1 rpy2=3.1.0`
+- Switched from `lsmeans` to `emmeans` for calculating confidence intervals because `lsmeans` is deprecated.
+- Updated interactions with rpy2 api for compatibility with version 3 and higher.
+This is a breaking change and pymer4 will no longer be compatible with versions of rpy2 < 3.

 **0.6.0**
 - Upgraded to latest version of `rpy2`, meaning that from this version onwards `pymer4` is **only compatible with Python 3**.